FEUP-ESOF-2020-21/open-cx-t5g1-wevotewetalk/docs/README.md

 ## Product Vision

-You Vote We Talk - An online event running Open Space Technology, where participants choose what they want to talk about based on their personal interests.
+We Vote We Talk - An online event running Open Space Technology, where participants choose what they want to talk about based on their personal interests.

 ---
 ## Elevator Pitch